 Output 2.3.1: Increased capacity of state institutions to promote, ratify, report and implement core international human rights treaties and related mechanisms and institutions.
-Output 2.3.3: National human rights legislation, mechanisms, policies and institutions are developed and /or reviewed. remains uneven which makes it difficult to assess the degree to which the UNDAF has specifically contributed to the mainstreaming and implementation of Human Rights in national policies and programmes.
+Output 2.3.3: National human rights legislation, mechanisms, policies and institutions are developed and /or reviewed.

-- 1. Under the auspices of Outcome Group 2, an OHCHR chaired sub-group developed a Human Rights strategy in 2009 for the UNCT which suggest the following ways in area of action: - Promote the establishment of NHRIs in all States covered by the Fiji and Samoa UNCTs through advocacy with governments, civil society and donors; - Ratify human rights treaties and withdraw reservations to treaties already ratified. - Issue standing invitations to Special Procedures - Make a commitment to the advancement of CEDAW legislative compliance - Remind States that have already been reviewed of the commitments that they made during the review and encourage implementation - Advocate for a human rights perspective and a rights-based-approach in the regional responses including at regional intergovernmental meetings to the global financial crisis. - Advocate with governments to invite Special Procedures mandates that have requested a country visit to countries of the Pacific within the UNCT coverage. - 2.
+- 91. Under the auspices of Outcome Group 2, an OHCHR chaired sub-group developed a Human Rights strategy in 2009 for the UNCT which suggest the following ways in area of action: - Promote the establishment of NHRIs in all States covered by the Fiji and Samoa UNCTs through advocacy with governments, civil society and donors; - Ratify human rights treaties and withdraw reservations to treaties already ratified. - Issue standing invitations to Special Procedures - Make a commitment to the advancement of CEDAW legislative compliance - Remind States that have already been reviewed of the commitments that they made during the review and encourage implementation - Advocate for a human rights perspective and a rights-based-approach in the regional responses including at regional intergovernmental meetings to the global financial crisis. - Advocate with governments to invite Special Procedures mandates that have requested a country visit to countries of the Pacific within the UNCT coverage. - 92.
 However, other than in very general terms (see above) these results have not been formally reflected in the UNDAF either during the review process or in the recent revision of the indicator framework.
-It is also not clear to what extent the strategy has been shared externally or been used to frame discussions with other development partners though this is an area where the UN's convening power places it in a strong position to help push the Human Rights agenda in the Pacific. - 3.
+It is also not clear to what extent the strategy has been shared externally or been used to frame discussions with other development partners though this is an area where the UN's convening power places it in a strong position to help push the Human Rights agenda in the Pacific. - 93.
 Using the metrics proposed above, progress has been slow.
-As of the end of 2009, there are no National Human Rights Institutions in the region that meet the standards need to receivean 'A' classification from the International Coordination committee for NHRIs (this follows the closing of the Fiji Human Rights Commission in 2007).
+As of the end of 2009, there are no National Human Rights Institutions in the region that meet the standards need to receive an 'A' classification from the International Coordination committee for NHRIs (this follows the closing of the Fiji Human Rights Commission in 2007).
 Tonga, Tuvalu and Vanuatu were reviewed under the UPR process in 2008 and early 2009 and Vanuatu and Fiji were reviewed in 2010.
 In all instances, the UN was able to provide a range of support.
 A total of 11 out of the 14 PICTs have had their national development plans and strategies harmonized with human rights treaties.
 All 11 countries either mentioned human rights as an underlying principle, policy objective, strategy or goal for their respective national development plan.
 The 3 countries not in this category are Kiribati, Niue and Fiji.
 In the case of Kiribati and Niue, there has been no specific mention of human rights in their national development plans although they have ratified a few human rights instruments.
 Fiji on the other hand has a road map by the interim regime and although they have ratified a number of treaties, this has not been reflected explicitly in this document.

-- The metrics developed above should be integrated into the UNDAF monitoring framework and should be used to raise awareness on the importance of mainstreaming at the national level while also capturing the important (unique) role of the UN in the Pacific to promote Human Rights. - Where countries have submitted reports to the Committees responsible for monitoring International Human Rights Conventions, the UN should raise awareness and advocate for action on the key observations and recommen dations during Annual Reviews and Development Partner Round Tables.
+- The metrics developed above should be integrated into the UNDAF monitoring framework and should be used to raise awareness on the importance of mainstreaming at the national level while also capturing the important (unique) role of the UN in the Pacific to promote Human Rights. - Where countries have submitted reports to the Committees responsible for monitoring International Human Rights Conventions, the UN should raise awareness and advocate for action on the key observations and recommendations during Annual Reviews and Development Partner Round Tables.